achtnullzwei/Doorman/docs/en/changelog/firmware.md

    Fixed those pesky import file name issues—no more confusion!

 - **Better Status Colors**
-   We’ve revamped the **status colors** to improve visibility and clarity, making it easier to track everything at a glance.
+   We've revamped the **status colors** to improve visibility and clarity, making it easier to track everything at a glance.

 ### 📝 Other Updates
 - **Development Builds**